cyberbotics/competition-template/ORGANIZER.md

 Here are the instructions for somebody who wants to organize a robotics simulation benchmark.
 The links in the rest of the setup are relative to the repository where this file is, so to be able to use them you should first [create your own repository](../../generate) from this template and go to its `ORGANIZER.md` file to continue reading the instructions.
 If you get a 404 page it's probably because you are not connected to your GitHub account.

+Note that if you set your benchmark as private, you will need to add all your participants as collaborators before they can register (if you do so, you might want to protect your branches to prevent them from making any undesired changes to your files).

 You will then need to follow those steps (remember that you can open a link in a new tab by middle-clicking the link):

 ### GitHub settings